by Mark Campanale, Digital Marketing Manager

 Again, now what?

-Now of course I could site several big name brands that are creating killer Facebook fan pages and I would get push back because they ‘have big budgets and a dedicated staff to create these killer fan pages.’
+Now of course I could site several big name brands that are creating interactive and engaging Facebook fan pages and I would get push back because they ‘have big budgets and a dedicated staff to create these fan pages.’
 Instead, I’ll give a roadmap and framework for Facebook fan page newbies that you can implement on a shoestring budget.[administrator notice: content below memberonly folder=”Pawnbroker Members, International PB Members, IP Members, Canadian PB Members, staff, Members Only Code” message=”This Content is for Members Only”]

 Yep.
 I say this first because if you are not ready to commit to adding some engaging WHAT’S IN IT FOR ME? content on a weekly basis then there’s no reason to have a fan page.
 No one should ever wonder why they ‘liked’ your page to begin with.